Nuno-Jesus/Make-A-Make/README.md

 ${function arguments}
 ```

-If the `arguments` field is composed of more than 1 argument, they are separated using commas:
+If the `arguments` field is composed of more than 1 parameter, they are separated using commas:

 ```Makefile
 $(function arg1, arg2, arg3,...)